astronomer/docs/astro/cli/astro-workspace-list.md

 hide_table_of_contents: true
 ---

-Generates a list of all Workspaces that you have access to.
+Generates a list of all Workspaces within your current Organization that you have access to.

 ## Usage